-The Israeli authorities control all border entries to Palestine and visitors arriving at all these border points have been denied entry by the Israeli authorities in the past.
+The Israeli authorities control all border entries to Palestine and visitors arriving at all the border points have been denied entry by the Israeli authorities in the past.
 However, visitors, including ISMers, have also been allowed to pass though all borders entries.
 Although the Israeli authorities deny having a policy of denial of entry to people associated with Palestine solidarity or the ISM, visitors who identify themselves as ISM volunteers to Israeli border staff are almost uniformly denied entry by Israeli authorities.

 Visitors coming in solidarity with the Palestinian people and/or to support Palestinian non-violent resistance therefore face a difficult situation.
 If they admit the goals of their visit to Israeli border staff or to any association with ISM, they will most likely be denied entry.
 If they state other reasons for their visit, they can also be accused of lying to Israeli authorities and denied entry for this reason.